ryman1/keeweb-wiki/FAQ.md

 Q: Are plugins secure?
 A: It depends.
 Some plugins are developed by KeeWeb authors, they are 100% secure and marked with a special sign.
 We don't give any guarantee about other plugins.
 Install them at your own risk.
 However, KeeWeb guarantees secure plugin delivery: if you trust plugin author, the installation is safe.

+Q: Can I load plugin code by its url to inspect it before installing?
+A: No. It's possible to distinguish between you and KeeWeb loading plugin.

+Q: Can I install themes and languages from untrusted authors?
+A: No.

 ### Self-hosting
 Q: Which server should I use?
 A: Any static server (nginx, apache, IIS, ...).
 The app is single HTML file which is executed in browser.
 [Here](https://github.com/keeweb/keeweb#self-hosting) you will find some useful tips about self-hosting.